pulkin/dfttools/src/README.md

 # DFT Tools

-DFT Tools is a helper python package to parse text data from density functional theory (DFT) codes.
+DFT Tools is a helper python package to parse, operate and present text data related to density functional theory (DFT) codes.